rshah918/Shahgrad/README.md

 ### Neuron Demo
-#### Forward pass inputs through a neuron, and view its expression graph and gradients:
+#### Forward pass inputs through a neuron, view its expression graph and gradients, and perform backprop:
 ```
     /*
     Demo of a single neuron forward/backward pass + visualization